DistributedCollective/zero/README.md

 2. The stablecoins are fully redeemable - users can always swap $x worth of ZUSD for $x worth of RBTC (minus fees) directly with the system.

-3. The system algorithmically controls the generation of ZUSD through a variable borrowing fee.
+3. The system algorithmically controls the generation of ZUSD through a variable origination fee.

 After opening a Line of Credit with some RBTC, users may issue ("borrow") tokens such that the collateral ratio of their Line of Credit remains above 110% e.g. a user with $1000 worth of RBTC in a Line of Credit can issue up to 909.09 ZUSD.